yemaney/yemaney.github.io/docs/articles/Python/Beginner.md

     {'two': 'Hoenn', 'one': 'Kanto', 'three': 'Unova'}
     """
     ```
+=== "Accessing Elements"

+    ``` py
+    nums = {'one': 1, 'two': 2, 'three': 3}

+    # using dictionary['key'] notation to access value in dictionary
+    print(f"key one maps to : {nums['one']}")
+    """
+    key one maps to : 1
+    """
+    ```
+!!!
+Tip

+    The `dictionary['key']` notation can be used to access values in dictionary.
+But will result in a `KeyError` if the key doesn't actually exist.

+    - use the `dictionary.get(key, default)` to avoiding running into this error.
+If the key doesn't exist, python will return the default value.
+If no default value is provided, python will return `None`.

 ### Sets
 A set is a collection of unique elements.
-Attempting to add an element to a set, will result in no change.
+Attempting to add an element that already exists inside the set, will result in no change.
 === "Literal"

     ``` py